 AMSilk is a German biotech company based in Munich and was founded in 2008 to produce synthetic biological products.
 AMSilk produces and distributes increasing volumes of high-quality silk biopolymers for use in textile products, medical devices, and cosmetics.
 The company specializes in developing biodegradable polymers made of recombinant spider silk produced by engineered bacteria.
 It has created biodegradable shoes for Adidas and has recently signed an agreement with Airbus to develop light-weight composite material made from artificial spider silk to revolutionize aerospace design.
 The companies are expecting to produce their first prototype in 2019.

-Founded in 2000 and headquartered in Amsterdam, Avantium Technologies is a biotech company developing sustainable products including bioplastics, chemicals, and biofuels made from biobased materials.
+Founded in 2000 and headquartered in Amsterdam, Avantium Technologies is a biotech company developing sustainable products, including bioplastics, chemicals, and biofuels made from biobased materials.
 The company produces polyethylene furanoate (PEF), a biobased recyclable polymer with potential benefits over polyethylene terephthalate (PET) attributed by significant reductions in greenhouse gas emissions and non-renewable energy use.
 Avantium is developing PlantBottle for the Coca-Cola company and yogurt cups for Danone, French food-products company.
 The company is also expecting to commercialize renewable solvents and zero waste lingo-cellulosic biorefineries.

 Celyad is a clinical-stage biopharmaceutical company founded in 2004 and headquartered in Mont-Saint-Guibert, Belgium.
 The company specializes in CAR-T cell-based therapies for developing advanced technologies aimed at treating severe diseases with poor prognosis such as cancer.
 Celyad is focused on accelerating its clinical development strategy for Acute Myeloid Leukemia (AML) and Myelodysplastic syndrome (MDS).
-Its lead drug product candidate CYAD-01 is applicable against five solid tumors, such as colorectal, ovarian, bladder, triple-negative breast, and pancreatic cancers; and two hematological cancers: myeloid leukemia and multiple myeloma; and CYAD-101 is suitable to reduce or eliminate Graft vs Host diseases.
+Its lead drug product candidate CYAD-01 is applicable against five solid tumors, such as colorectal, ovarian, bladder, triple-negative breast, and pancreatic cancers, and two hematological cancers: myeloid leukemia and multiple myeloma; and CYAD-101 is suitable to reduce or eliminate Graft vs. Host diseases.

 AELIX Therapeutics is a biotechnology company located in Barcelona, Spain since its establishment in 2015.
 AELIX focuses on the development of a therapeutic HIV vaccine based on an innovative T-cell vaccine immunogen design that directs the body’s immune defense to the most vulnerable parts of HIV.
-A First-in-Human phase I study of its clinical trial supplies in HIV-infected individuals have been started and is set to enter the phase II Proof-of-Concept efficacy trial.
+A First-in-Human phase I study of its clinical trial supplies in HIV-infected individuals has been started and is set to enter the phase II Proof-of-Concept efficacy trial.

-Gilead is biopharmaceutical company based in Foster City, California that researches, develops and commercializes innovative medicines focusing primarily on antiviral drugs used in the treatment of HIV/AIDS, hepatitis B, hepatitis C, cancer, inflammatory and respiratory diseases, and cardiovascular conditions.
+Gilead is a biopharmaceutical company based in Foster City, California that researches, develops and commercializes innovative medicines focusing primarily on antiviral drugs used in the treatment of HIV/AIDS, hepatitis B, hepatitis C, cancer, inflammatory and respiratory diseases, and cardiovascular conditions.
 Gilead is expected to deliver lots of late-stage clinical results in 2019 including filgotinib in treating rheumatoid arthritis, selonsertib in treating nonalcoholic steatohepatitis (NASH), and emtricitabine and tenofovir alafenamide in HIV PrEP (pre-exposure prophylaxis).

-The Cambridge-based American multinational biotechnology company Biogen was founded in 1978 in Geneva to manufacture and deliver therapies for the treatment of neurological, hematological and autoimmune disorders.
+The Cambridge-based American multinational biotechnology company Biogen was founded in 1978 in Geneva to manufacture and deliver therapies for the treatment of neurological, hematological, and autoimmune disorders.
 The company’s mAb for Alzheimer’s, Aducanumab is expected to be filed soon.
-Similarly, other phase 3 drugs include BIIB093 for stroke, BIIB092 for multiple sclerosis and Elenbecestat for Alzheimer’s disease.
+Similarly, other phase 3 drugs include BIIB093 for stroke, BIIB092 for multiple sclerosis, and Elenbecestat for Alzheimer’s disease.

 The near future looks promising for the field of biotechnology.
-Like how it has been since past few years, 2019 seems to keep the momentum in terms of innovation, and development of existing products and services in areas of health, therapeutics, synthetic biology, molecular biology, agriculture, biorefineries and biofuel, and many more.
+Like how it has been since the past few years, 2019 seems to keep the momentum in terms of innovation, and development of existing products and services in areas of health, therapeutics, synthetic biology, molecular biology, agriculture, biorefineries and biofuel, and many more.